 In the Load balancing mode field, select the load balancing algorithm.

-Optional: In the Primary team interface field, enter the VLAN ID for the team interface if it is used on a private network and you have Q-in-Q enabled .
-Do not use the VLAN ID for the public network interface.
+Optional: in the Primary team interface field, enter the VLAN ID for the group interface if it is used in a private network and you have Q-in-Q enabled.
+Do not use a VLAN ID for the public network interface.

-Starting with Windows Server 2022, NIC Teaming technology is replaced by Switch Embedded Teaming (SET).
+Starting with Windows Server 2022, NIC Teaming is replaced with Switch Embedded Teaming (SET).
 SET can only be configured when creating a Hyper-V virtual switch.

-Connect to the server on a network interface that will not be included in the aggregation, or through a KVM console.
+Connect to the server via a network interface that will not be included in the aggregation or via KVM console.